ltlearn2code/Testing/README.md

 ```
  * Display each photo in a lightbox when you click on individual one.
 If you click on the
- photo again, you can see the title and the effect created by Blueimp (it's very nice you
+ photo one more time, you can see the title and the effect created by Blueimp (it's very nice you
  should try it)

 Happy coding! :)